 2. When is Giving Tuesday?

-This year, Giving Tuesday is on Dec 1, 2020.
-A major focus of this year’s event will be on helping vulnerable communities who have been impacted by the COVID-19 pandemic.
+This year, Giving Tuesday is on November 30th, 2021.
+A major focus of this year will continue to be on helping vulnerable communities who have been impacted by the COVID-19 pandemic.

-Giving Tuesday typically occurs on the Tuesday after Black Friday (which occurs on the day after Thanksgiving in the United States).
+Giving Tuesday typically occurs on the Tuesday after Black Friday and Cyber Monday (which occurs directly after Thanksgiving in the United States).